robsyme/busco/README.md

 You can download BUSCO datasets on http://busco.ezlab.org

+You can find scripts to produce a phylogeny and a Dockerfile that contains BUSCO on https://gitlab.com/ezlab/busco_usecases

 **How to cite BUSCO**

 *BUSCO applications from quality assessments to gene prediction and phylogenomics.*